pleasant acidity with a ripe raspberry — 4 months ago

 An enjoyable vintage, even if it’s not a top vintage, it still portrays typical P-C. Always enjoyable.
-Drinking very well with just a short decant. — a year ago
+Drinking very well with just a short decant. — 2 years ago

 This Rioja blend needs to be open a long time before consuming.
 Once it settles down, it is a great wine.
 So complex and rich.
 Definite fruity Grenache notes mix with deep Tempranillo.
 A great wine. — 4 years ago